Individualized Treatment Allocation in Sequential Network Games: Treatment Allocation

+for all probability measures $Q$ on $\{0,1\}^N$. \end{lemma} Proof of Lemma \ref{pro:tala} is provided in Appendix \ref{lemmaproof:tI}.\footnote{ The proof shows existence of a universal constant $C_{trans} > 0$ while it does not provide an explicit formula for the constant.
+We leave a determination of a universal constant for future research.} To our knowledge, the trasportation inequality in this lemma is new and can be of independent interest.
+Combining Lemmas \ref{lemma:eb} and \ref{pro:tala}, we have the following theorem that bounds the welfare approximation error by the KL divergence. \begin{theorem} Under Assumption \ref{assumpundir} to \ref{ass:boundspill}, there is a universal constant $C_{trans}$ such that the stationary distribution $P$, defined in Eq.\ref{eqjointdis}, satisfies:

+for all probability measures $Q$ on $\{0,1\}^N$. \end{theorem} This novel transportation inequality links the approximation error of the welfare to the Kullback–Leibler divergence.
+A similar inequality holds for a class of social welfare functions as long as their approximation errors can be bounded by the Wasserstein distance.
+Given such bound, in the next section, we obtain a best approximation of $P$ by $Q$ by minimizing $\mathbb{KL}(Q\Vert P)$ with respect to $Q$ subject to that $Q$ belongs to a simple class of distributions of $Y$.
+The reason that we focus on minimizing the KL divergence rather than the Wasserstein distance is because minimizing the KL divergence is computationally more tractable when $P$ is a Gibbs distribution.
+This computational advantage is well known and exploited in the literature of variational approximation for exponential random graphs \citep{wainwright2008graphical}; see Section~\ref{sectionmfm} below.

-\begin{remark} Some social planners may target maximizing the expected utilitarian welfare (i.e., the summation of individual utilities) when choosing the optimal treatment allocation, in which case the objective function becomes:
+\begin{remark} We may want to target maximizing the expected utilitarian welfare (i.e., the summation of individual utilities) when choosing the optimal treatment allocation.
+In which case, the objective function becomes